privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **excluded_account**

 Specify an account that should be excluded from 2FA.
 The format is required to be ``domain\username`` or ``computername\username``.

 **excluded_group**

 Specify a group whose members are excluded from 2FA.
-Can be a local, global, or nested group.
+Can be a local or global group.

+.. note:: Nested group resolution is only supported if the excluded group is a **Local Group** (e.g., a domain user inside a domain group that is nested inside the specified local group).
+Excluding a nested Global or Domain group is not supported; the user must be a *direct* member of the specified global group for the exclusion to trigger.

 .. note:: Global groups require **excluded_group_netbios_address** to be set.

 **excluded_group_netbios_address**

 The NetBIOS address of the computer to query for global groups.
 For example, you can get a list of candidates by running ``netdom query dc``, which will give you a list of Domain Controllers.